frenchtoasters/katacoda-scenarios/running-prometheus/step6.md

 logged in.

 * After you are logged in you then just need to go to `Add data source` and select `Prometheus`.
 The settings that pop up should be for `localhost:9090` as they are the Prometheus Defaults.
+You will just need to fill in the `URL` field with `localhost:9090`{{copy}} and click `Save & Test` as long as you get a `Data Source is working` green check mark you are good.

 * Once the data source is added you can go to the `+` button on the left hand side and select `Create -> Dashboard`.
 You should then be able select `Prometheus` as the data source and just put one of the queries we defined previously